VedantJoshi1409/lichess-eval-database-converter/README.md

 Converts data from https://database.lichess.org/#evals into a txt where each line is in the following format:\
 fen, eval\
-It does this by making the first move in the principle variation and outputting that fen, with the centipawn value.
+It does this by making the first move in the principle variation and outputting that fen, with the centipawn value.\
+(Move making and fen handling ripped from my chess engine)

 ## Example
 ```